mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/file-base.md

 [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)

-The RRN of record found or the original RNN if error occured.
+The RRN of record found or the original RNN if error occurred.

 <br>